j-reichelt/1900-Test-Repository-Div-Conquer/README.md

 Ennis: Why don't skeletons fight?
 They don't have the gut.

+Aola: Why did the car take a nap?
+It was tired.

 Git is a powerful and flexible source control system, but it can be challenging as a beginner.
 All git actions are prefaced with the command git and enable one to interact with local and remote repositories.
 Important actions include: